Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 ## Updates
 2025-04-15: Marked Character Workflow Restructuring/Linking tasks (1.4) as complete/superseded.
 Added new section (1.5) detailing the completion of the Enhanced Character Workflow implementation.
 Updated AI Integration (4.3), Testing (5.1, 5.3), and Polish (6.1) tasks to reflect the new workflow components and structure.
+2025-04-15: Added new section (1.6) marking the "Retro Space" theme implementation and associated UI fixes as complete.
+Updated related polish tasks (6.1) to reflect this completion.